New England Translators Association

 Dr. Bill Rivers - What Do We Do Now?
 Language Access in the Age of Trump and AI

-The program is accredited by the CCHI for 6 instructional CE hours.
+The program is approved by the ATA for 5 continuing education credits.

-We are in the process of obtaining pre-approval of continuing education credits from the ATA, IMIA, and Massachusetts Office of Language Access.
-Please be sure to note the entity you will need a certificate for when you register for the conference.
+We are in the process of obtaining pre-approval of continuing education credits from the IMIA.

-You will receive an attendance certificate for your situation, which you will fill out and submit to the appropriate agency.
+You will receive an attendance certificate appropriate to your situation, which you will fill out and submit to the appropriate agency.
 ATA members and people not in specific interpreter groups will receive a general attendance certificate.

 WE DO NOT ISSUE REFUNDS.